philkroos/tinkervision/README.md

 Tinkervision consists of
-- a core component that manages camera input, conversion of frames between several supported formats, execution of external computer vision algorithms, and provides access to their results.
+- a core component that manages camera input, conversion of frames between several supported formats, execution of external computer vision algorithms, and gives access to their results.
 - Some basic example cv-algorithms provided as modules that are loadable by the core component.